Reopening reverses course in Texas and Florida as coronavirus cases spike

 SAN ANTONIO – Texas and Florida – whose leaders were praised by President Donald Trump for being among the first to end coronavirus restrictions – abruptly reversed course Friday as virus infections soared to record levels, slamming the door shut on bars and imposing other measures in a bid to contain the pandemic.

 Both states are backtracking amid a crisis of rising hospitalizations and skyrocketing infection rates.
-Texas Gov. Greg Abbott, a Republican, ordered bars to close and restaurants to reduce occupancy, and gave local governments authority to ban outdoor gatherings of more than 100 people.
-The changes came as statistics show one in every 10 Texans tested is positive for the novel coronavirus and the state’s largest hospital is at capacity in its intensive care unit.
+Texas Gov. Greg Abbott, a Republican, ordered bars to close and restaurants to reduce occupancy, and he gave local governments authority to ban outdoor gatherings of more than 100 people.
+The changes came as statistics show 1 in 10 Texans tested is positive for the novel coronavirus and the state’s largest hospital is at capacity in its intensive care unit.

 In Florida, Gov. Ron DeSantis, a Republican, ordered bars to close immediately Friday because of “widespread noncompliance” with rules regarding capacity and social distancing.
 The surprise announcement came as state health officials reported a record 8,942 infections Friday.
 Average cases are up nearly 77 percent from a week ago.